-PCS is committed to making our performances and facilities accessible to all of our patrons.
-For every production here at PCS, we are happy to accommodate wheelchairs and walkers, as well as provide professional audio description, sign interpretation and large print playbills.
-PCS is now pleased to offer open captioned performances for most productions as well.
+Portland Center Stage at The Armory is committed to making our performances and facilities accessible to all of our patrons.
+For every production at The Armory, we are happy to accommodate wheelchairs and walkers, and provide large print playbills (by request at the concierge desk).
+We are pleased to offer professional open captioned, audio description and sign interpretationed performances for most productions.
 For specific program questions and ticket information, or if you need assistance, please contact the box office at 503-445-3700 or email firstname.lastname@example.org.

 Patrons with mobility impairments can be accommodated with wheelchair accessible seating in all of our performances spaces.